Oliver Holmes Gish: Early career and further education

 After teaching high school mathematics and physics for one school term, he worked as a weather observer for the U.S. Weather Bureau from 1909 to 1910 in Lincoln, Nebraska and from 1910 to 1911 at the Mount Weather Research Observatory near Bluemont, Virginia.
-From 1911 to 1913 he was a graduate student and teaching assistant in physics at the University of Nebraska–Lincoln.
+From 1911 to 1913 he was a graduate student and teaching assistant in physics at the University of Nebraska.
 After receiving his M.S. at Nebraska, he went in 1913 to begin work on a doctoral degree in physics at the University of Göttingen.
 However, with the outbreak of WW I in 1914, he returned to the University of Nebraska, where he worked as a mathematics instructor from 1914 to 1916.
 In 1918 the Gish family moved to Pittsburgh, where Oliver Gish worked as a research engineer for the Westinghouse Corporation.
 One of his former students, Edna Miller, graduated with an M.S. in chemistry on June 9, 1915, and married him later on the same day.
 For three summers from 1915 to 1917, Oliver and Edna Gish both undertook doctoral studies at the University of Chicago.
 There he worked under Robert Andrews Millikan on some of the first cosmic ray research done in the U.S.A.